chelmertz/chelmertz.github.io/_posts/2012-08-30-building-packages-on-solaris.md

 ## Defining your project's dependencies

 Since your program might rely on other packages presence, you'd want to know how to specify them.
 We will start by finding out the relation between the newly created pkginfo-file and the [pkginfo command](http://heirloom.sourceforge.net/pkgtools/pkginfo.1.html).
-Try typing pkginfo -l [package name] to see an already installed package's properties, or add the -d flag: pkginfo -l -d [path to pkg file] if you want to check the properties of a local copy of a package.
+Try typing `pkginfo -l [package name]` to see an already installed package's properties, or add the -d flag: `pkginfo -l -d [path to pkg file]` if you want to check the properties of a local copy of a package.

 In the metadata folder

 ### Finding packages

 In order to manage the dependencies, you will have to bundle in a [single, large, pkg-file](http://www.opencsw.org/manual/for-administrators/getting-started.html#creating-a-pkg-file-for-a-host-without-an-internet-connection).
-The dependencies must either be installed locally or found in any of your mirrors defined in /etc/opt/csw/pkgutil.conf (much like apt-get's /etc/apt/sources.list or yum's /etc/yum.repos.d/*.repo-files).
+The dependencies must either be installed locally or found in any of your mirrors defined in `/etc/opt/csw/pkgutil.conf` (much like apt-get's `/etc/apt/sources.list` or yum's `/etc/yum.repos.d/*.repo`-files).

 ## Decide what the installation will look like

 You can help users install your package by providing an [administration file](http://www.opensolarisforum.org/man/man4/admin.html).
-This file

 pkgadd

 pkginfo

 pkgproto

 pkgtrans

-bldcat
---stream
+bldcat --stream

 chkcat

 prototype

 administration file

 Further reading: